 This raises an important issue.
-In examining the income and wage returns to density, we tried to control for sorting by controlling for education.
-However if higher density in developing world cities has a causal effect on human capital accumulation for families who move to density, education ought to be seen as part of the benefit of density, not as a sorting effect that should be held constant when looking at higher urban incomes.
+In examining the income and wage returns to density, we tried to account for sorting by controlling for education.
+However if higher density in developing world cities has a causal effect on human capital accumulation for families who move to density, this part ought to seen as part of the benefit of density, not as a sorting effect that should be held constant when looking at higher urban incomes.
 How to separate out these components is a subject for future research.